janpstrunn/pass/README.md

 - [ ] Store passwords in a tomb using `pass-tomb`
 - [ ] Manage Recovery Keys using `pass-recuva`
 - [ ] Easily use `pass` and its helpers using `rofipass`

-## Potential Security Issues

-- A non-encrypted format of keys are stored at `/run/user/$(id -u)` when accessing their private keys
-  - main.age is kept until session ends
-  - pass.age is kept until an command ends
-- Filenames and directories are kept non-encrypted, including git comments mentioning their names

 ## License